fachrysann/License-Plate-VLM/README.md

 # 🚘 License Plate Recognition using YOLOv8 & Qwen-VL

 ## 📖 Introduction
-This project implements an offline **License Plate Recognition (LPR)** system using stored images and video files.
+This project implements a **License Plate Recognition (LPR)** system using stored images and video files.
 It combines the speed and accuracy of **YOLOv8m** for detecting license plate regions with the powerful **Qwen-VL 2.5/3B** vision-language model for OCR (Optical Character Recognition).
 The pipeline is optimized for extracting Indonesian vehicle plate numbers with high precision from various input formats.

 ---